GSA/idmanagement.gov/_ficampmo/gsapkissp.md

 - Internally, the SSP Program Ofﬁce meets with its GSA counterparts to ensure services are secure and available through the proper contract vehicle.
 - Externally, the ofﬁce meets with federal agencies and SSPs to learn about successes and how processes and service delivery can be improved.

 The GSA, Associate Deputy Administrator in the Ofﬁce of Government-wide Policy, [Ofﬁce of Technology](https://www.gsa.gov/policy-regulations/policy/information-technology-policy){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is the Authorizing Ofﬁcial of GSA PKI SSP vendor systems and is ultimately responsible for their secure operation.
-The GSA PKI SSP Program Ofﬁce and Program Manager reside in the [Identity Assurance and Trusted Access Division](https://www.gsa.gov/policy-regulations/policy/information-technology-policy/identity-assurance-and-trusted-access){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}  within the Ofﬁce of Technology Policy.
+The GSA PKI SSP Program Ofﬁce and Program Manager reside in the [Federal Identity and Cybersecurity Division](https://www.gsa.gov/policy-regulations/policy/information-technology-policy/identity-assurance-and-trusted-access){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}  within the Ofﬁce of Technology Policy.
 The GSA PKI SSP Program Manager has the following responsibilities:

 - Direct and coordinate activities between the GSA PKI SSPs, the Federal PKI Policy Authority and GSA supporting ofﬁces, Ofﬁce of the Chief Information Security Ofﬁcer, and the Federal Acquisitions Service.
 - Coordinate customer interest meetings to understand customer needs and challenges, plan service enhancements, and remediate issues.
 - Invite and coordinate customer agency participation in GSA A&A security meetings.
 - Brief interested parties on the latest program activities.
-- Regularly report the latest program activity to the Authorizing Ofﬁcial and the Identity Assurance and Trusted Access Division Director.
+- Regularly report the latest program activity to the Authorizing Ofﬁcial and the Federal Identity and Cybersecurity Division Director.

 ### GSA Ofﬁce of Chief Information Security Ofﬁcer